radareorg/radare2-book/rabin2/strings.md

     addr=0x00012502 off=0x00012502 ordinal=009 sz=10 len=10 section=.rodata type=A string=unlabeled

-With -r all this information is converted to radare2 commands, which will create a flag space called "strings" filled with flags for all those strings.
+With `-zr` option, this information is represented as radare2 commands list.
+It can be used in a radare2 session to automatically create a flag space called "strings" pre-populated with flags for all strings found by rabin2.
-Furthermore, it will redefine them as strings instead of code.
+Furthermore, this script will mark corresponding byte ranges as strings instead of code.

     $ rabin2 -zr /bin/ls |head
     fs strings